boldare/boldare-tech/content/posts/2018-11-05_naming-sass-color-variables.md

 # Solution

 Some time ago I started to name colors as they are originally named.
-It will gives us a unique name for each variable, which will organize all the colors in our application and what is the most important, easy to find and replace.
+It will give us a unique name for each variable, which will organize all the colors in our application and what is the most important, easy to find and replace.
-We don't need to know all the names, because we can use tool like http://chir.ag/projects/name-that-color to initialize name and then our IDE usually displays a hint of color.
+We don't need to know all the names, because we can use a tool like http://chir.ag/projects/name-that-color to initialize name and then our IDE usually displays a hint of color.
 After all, it sounds better than `blue-darkest` or `blue2`.

 ```css